Quick Guide: Connect

 If you have data on this from a previous survey, we suggest looking back to see whether you can spot new trends or pieces of information.

-Furthermore, locale will impact the ability of students to travel to a central place for Internet access.
-If it is relatively easy for students to get to a central location or they live nearby, super hotspots (mobile routers) might be a viable option.
+Furthermore, locale will impact the ability of students to travel to a central place for internet access.
+If it is relatively easy for students to get to a central location or they live nearby, expanded hotspots (mobile routers) might be a viable option.
 Alternatively, if students live far apart and transportation is limited, personal hotspots might serve them better.

-Several tools can help you look up service availability in your area.
+In addition to our mapping tool, there are several tools can help you look up service availability in your area.
+Our top picks include:

 Our Top Picks